(345) 949-8600

 • Savannah Primary School

-These centers will be used to provide medical services during a hurricane and are equipped to provide care shelter with appropriate bedding, staffing, equipment, power sources, and supplies for patients in the community who need some assistance with their daily activities.
+These centres will be used to provide medical services during a hurricane and are equipped to provide care shelter with appropriate bedding, staffing, equipment, power sources, and supplies for patients in the community who need some assistance with their daily activities.
 If a caregiver is needed, the caregiver from the home is expected to accompany and remain with the person at the shelter.
 Persons who go to the EMC should take their medication and any other required supplies with them.

-Persons who should go to EMCs:
+Persons who should go to EMCs :

 • Oxygen dependant* in the home